 This practice is especially useful (and not at all recommended if you’re driving by yourself) for people who use public transportation to commute.

 If you have a steady internet connection, you can use commutes to go through your emails and save some of the 13 hours per week you usually spend on inbox management while at the office.
-You can use commute time to sort and organize your mail, delete unwanted messages, so that they don’t clutter your inbox, and even answer some more urgent emails.
+So, make the effort to:

 Try mindful meditation